 If you had asked me a year ago to read Messy Grace, I would’ve turned my nose up at it and said, “Why do I need to read that?
-It’s just a book about why Believers need to start accepting homosexuality…” However, God has a fantastic way of softening the hardest of hearts.
+It’s just a book about why believers need to start accepting homosexuality…” However, God has a fantastic way of softening the hardest of hearts.
 Earlier this year, He softened mine and led me back to this book, and boy am I glad He did!

-Homosexuality is a subject that most Believers either shrug off or automatically go on defense about, like it’s the biggest sin out there, but we forget that all sin is alike and we shouldn’t discriminate one of them more than the other.
+Homosexuality is a subject that most believers either shrug off or automatically go on defense about, like it’s the biggest sin out there, but we forget that all sin is alike, and we shouldn’t discriminate one of them more than the other.

 We are called to be disciples of Yeshua and to show those not walking in Him, or who are struggling in their walk, that He is really real and standing with His arms wide open to even the deadliest of sinners!

 Messy Grace is a powerful book about a man named Caleb Kaltenbach, who was raised by homosexual parents.
 Growing up, Caleb participated in gay pride parades and was taught that the Christians were the bad guys.
 One day, Caleb was invited to a Bible study.
-He was excited to attend and challenge those in the group, but something else happened… Caleb found God/Jesus/Yeshua and became a Believer!
+He was excited to attend and challenge those in the group, but something else happened… Caleb found God and became a believer!
 You can imagine his parent’s reaction to this new path, but Caleb was firm in his faith and later became a pastor!
 He was open about his difference in beliefs and was a testament to his parents that those who follow Yeshua can love those who live different lives.

-I know this review is going to challenge some and might cause a reaction, but I’m all for that!
+I know this review will challenge some and might cause a reaction, but I’m all for that!
 By writing this, I am not saying that I believe that homosexuality is God’s plan for relationships and marriage, but I’m also not saying that excluding ourselves and being “homophobic” is the answer.
 I’d love to hear what you think on this subject.
 Please leave your thoughts in the comments below!